 A statement of the amount of interest capitalised by the Company during the period under review with an indication of the amount and treatment of any related tax relief.
 The Company has not capitalised any interest in the year under review.
 Any information required in relation to the publication of unaudited financial information.
 Not applicable.
 Details of any long-term incentive schemes.
 Not applicable.

 Details of any arrangements under which a director of the Company has waived or agreed to waive any emoluments from the Company.
-Sachin Patel has waived his remuneration.
+Sachin Patel has waived his right to remuneration.
 Details of any pre-emptive issues of equity not for cash.
 Not applicable.
 Details of any non-pre-emptive issues of equity for cash by any unlisted major subsidiary undertaking.
 Not applicable.
 Details of parent participation in a placing by a listed subsidiary.
 Not applicable.
 Details of any contract of significance in which a director is or was materially interested.
-Richard Burwood is a Director of Lambeth and Queenhithe.
-Richard Burwood was a director of Basinghall and Tallis throughout the year until resigning on 13 July 2020.
-Sachin Patel and Tom Parachini are both employees of Funding Circle Limited.
-Sachin Patel and Tom Parachini are both Directors of Funding Circle Global Partners Limited ("FCGPL").
+Richard Burwood was a Director of Lambeth and Queenhithe until resigning from Lambeth on 15 September 2020 and resigning from Queenhithe on 3 December 2020.
+Richard Burwood was a director of Basinghall and Tallis until resigning on 13 July 2020.
+Sachin Patel and Tom Parachini are both employees of Funding Circle Ltd. Sachin Patel and Tom Parachini are both Directors of Funding Circle Global Partners Limited ("FCGPL").
+Details of any contract of significance between the Company (or one of its subsidiaries) and a controlling shareholder.
+Not applicable.
+Details of waiver of dividends by a shareholder.
+Not applicable.
+Board statement in respect of relationship agreement with the controlling shareholder.
+Not applicable.